Lolland Municipality: Fehmarn Belt Fixed Link

 The traffic corridor between Hamburg and Copenhagen is linked via car and train ferries sailing between Rødby and Puttgarden two times an hour.
 This ferry route will have competition from the Fehmarn Belt Fixed Link road and railway tunnel which is scheduled to be finished in 2026 and to open in 2029.
 The tunnel will be located in a corridor traversing Fehmarn Belt between a location (exits and entrances of the tunnel) east of the port of Rødbyhavn and a location (exits and entrances) east of the port of Puttgarden.
 When the tunnel is finished, Rødbyhavn will not have a train station.
-It will be located in Holeby instead, which is 10 kilometers inland.
+It will be located near Holeby instead, which is 10 kilometers inland.
 This is because the location of the tunnel changes the route of the railway and road in such a way that it will be impossible to relocate the train station from its present place to another place inside the town of Rødbyhavn itself.